markshapiro/go-pubsub-workflow/README.md

     ), nil, nil
 }
 ```
-once the joining task is run, it will receive string value (under `data`) specified right after task name in `PublishOnEvents`,
+once the joining task runs, it will receive string value (under `data`) specified right after task name in `PublishOnEvents`,
 and array of events (in our case of length 3) as second argument, each containing name of event and data passed right after that event name in `EmitEvents`:
 ```go
 func someTask(data string, events []wf.Event) ([]wf.Action, []wf.PublishTrigger, error) {